thyrlian/TechNewsletter/README.md

 ## License

 Copyright (c) 2016-2020 Jing Li.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](https://raw.githubusercontent.com/thyrlian/TechNewsletter/master/LICENSE) file for details.
 Additionally, you must give credit by providing a link to this repository at the footer of your generated newsletter.
 Thank you.

+## Attribution

+The social media icons used in this project are from [Font Awesome](https://fontawesome.com/) licensed under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).